evgenstf/hackathon_hack_moscow_2018/arranger/README.md

     score = sum for each class (scalar_product(v_i, v_j) sum over all pairs in this class)

-Where v_i, v_j is features vector for companies i, j from model.csv
+where v_i, v_j is features vector for companies i, j from model.csv

+Score for for "YANDEX" and "GOOGLE" in same class with example_model.csv will be 210.